Acceptable Use Of Information Technology Resources

 Visitors are required to sign in and leave a photo ID with the officer at the entrance to campus, unless they are attending a public event such as a concert, recital, reception, banquet, or meeting.
 The officer will issue a visitor pass in exchange for a photo ID that will be returned when the visitor pass is returned.

 Visitors are expected to keep the visitor’s pass on their person and visible while on campus.

+Visitors are permitted to enter campus only when the main entrance is open, starting at 8 am on weekdays and 12 pm on weekends.
 Visitors are expected to leave campus by 10 pm or no later than one hour after the end of the event they are attending, unless they are in the company of a current student, faculty, or staff member.
 Community members accept full responsibility for their guests while on campus.

 Visitors, who are not registered overnight guests of a residence hall resident, must leave campus by 2 am.

 Overnight guests are permitted, provided their presence does not disrupt the normal activities of other residents.
 Students residing in double or triple rooms must obtain permission from their roommate(s) to have an overnight guest.